LN-Zap/zap-iOS/Pods/ReactiveKit/README.md

 }
 ```

-> When you register an observer, it will be immediately invoked with the current value of the property so that snippet will print "Hi Jim!".
+> When you register an observer, it will be immediately invoked with the current value of the property so the snippet will print "Hi Jim!".

 To change value of the property afterwards, just set the `value` property.